 Still, Hanks persevered.
 The society began a campaign to outfit ships with a library of books for the betterment of the sailors.
 Collecting donations, Hanks and the society began sending books to sea so that sailors could read lessons to improve their lives.

 Each stop marked a further descent into alcoholism, starting with relatively harmless towns like Sippington, Medicineville and Tipplerton.
-The rail line proceeded through darker and more dangerous addresses: Brothelton, FIghtington, Prisonton and Robbers Den.
-Finally the train moved through Idiot Flats, Maniacville, Horrorland and ending in Destruction.
+The rail line proceeded through darker and more dangerous addresses: Brothelton, Fightington, Prisonton and Robbers Den.
+Finally the train moved through Idiot Flats, Maniacville, Horrorland and ended in Destruction.

 His book tells the misery of the people inhabiting the valley until they are introduced, against their instincts, to the benefits of water.

-The Black Valley Road stories reached millions and were an effective recruitment tool for temperance associations looking to build their Cold Water Armies.
+The Black Valley Road stories reached millions.
+Temperance associations looking to build their Cold Water Armies found them effective recruitment tools.

 Hanks died in 1889 with the temperance movement still years away from implementing national prohibition.